sebcrozet/kiss3d/README.md

 ## Won’t
 Anything not in the previous list is _not_ supported.
-In particular common features like texturing, custom shader loading, and coffee making are not supported and wont be unless someone manages to write them in one line.
+In particular common features like multitexturing, custom shader loading, and coffee making are not supported and wont be unless someone manages to write them in one line.
 Don’t hesitate to contribute =)